-Option Description

-Integrated NIC Integrated NIC controls the onboard LAN controller.
-It allows pre-OS and early operating system networking features to use any enabled NICs when UEFI networking protocols are installed and available.

-The options are:

-Disabled Enabled Enabled with PXE - This option is enabled by default.
+Option Description use any enabled NICs when UEFI networking protocols are installed and available.
+The options are: Disabled Enabled Enabled with PXE - This option is enabled by default.
 Wireless Device Enable Allows you to enable or disable the internal wireless devices.

-The options are:

-• WLAN

-Bluetooth

-Both the options are enabled by default.
+The options are: WLANBluetooth Both the options are enabled by default.
 Enable UEFI Network Stack Allows you to control the onboard LAN controller.
 It allows pre-OS and early operating system networking features to use any enabled NICs when UEFI networking protocols are installed and available.
 Enable UEFI Network Stack - This option is enabled by default.